A new algebraic structure in the standard model of particle physics: Application to the Standard Model

-where $\{y_{\nu},y_{e},y_{u},y_{d}\}$ are the Yukawa couplings for the neutrino, electron, up quark and down quark, and $\Phi=\{\phi_{1},\phi_{2}\}$ is the Higgs doublet.\footnote{More precisely, $\Phi$ will correspond to the Higgs doublet upon fluctuation of the Dirac operator in the full product geometry (again, see {\it e.g.}\ \cite{vandenDungen:2012ky} for a more detailed explanation).} We note that the same Higgs doublet appears in both $Y_{l}$ and $Y_{q}$: this is a consequence of the fact that Eqs.~\eqref{Lddstar_constraints} must be satisfied for given values of $q$ and $\lambda$, regardless of whether $Y$ is $Y_{l}$ or $Y_{q}$.
-If we include all three generations, $Y_{l}$ and $Y_{q}$ still have the form shown in Eq.~\eqref{Yukawa_Couple}: $y_{\nu}$, $y_{e}$, $y_{u}$ and $y_{d}$ become $3\times3$ Yukawa coupling matrices, but there is still just a single Higgs doublet.
+$D_{F}$ now has {\it precisely} the correct form to match the standard model of particle physics (see {\it e.g.}\ \cite{vandenDungen:2012ky} for a more detailed explanation): the four complex numbers $\{y_{\nu},y_{e},y_{u},y_{d}\}$ become the neutrino, electron, up quark and down quark Yukawa couplings, respectively, and $\Phi=\{\varphi_{1},\varphi_{2}\}$ becomes the usual standard model Higgs doublet.\footnote{More precisely, $\Phi$ will correspond to the Higgs doublet upon fluctuation of the Dirac operator in the full product geometry (again see {\it e.g.}\ \cite{vandenDungen:2012ky} for a more detailed explanation).} Note that the {\it same} Higgs doublet $\Phi$ appears in both $Y_{l}$ and $Y_{q}$; and if we include all three generations, $Y_{l}$ and $Y_{q}$ still have the form shown in Eq.~\eqref{Yukawa_Couple}: $y_{\nu}$, $y_{e}$, $y_{u}$ and $y_{d}$ become $3\times3$ Yukawa coupling matrices, but there is still just a single Higgs doublet.